Editor’s Note: It pains me to say this, but peanut butter is not a high-quality source of protein.

 But there’s a simple fix.
 If you combine different plant protein sources, then you can receive adequate amounts of all nine essential amino acids.

-Examples of complementary proteins include combining legumes and grains, such as red beans and rice, or vegetables and legumes, like you’d find in a 9-bean vegetable soup.
+Examples of complementary proteins include combining legumes and grains, such as red beans and rice, or vegetables and legumes, such as what you’d find in a 9-bean vegetable soup.

 When you eat complementary proteins, the combined sources equal a complete protein source.

 You don’t have to do this at the same meal.
-Your body will store the amino acids as they come in, and then resynthesize proteins as it needs by pulling from body cells and blood supplies later.
-So even if you had rice at breakfast and beans at dinner, you’re covered.
+Your body will store the amino acids for about 4 to 6 hours as they come in, and then re-synthesize proteins as it needs by pulling from body cells and blood supplies later.

 Often you need to eat more plant-based protein to get the equivalent amount of amino acids that you would from a smaller amount of animal protein.